mbajoria1/LearningJava/01.CompletableFuture/CompletableFuture.md

 ```

 ## Completable thenRun
-thenRun can be used in different usecases such as at the end of an process execution for logging purposes.
+thenRun can be used in different use cases such as at the end of an process execution for
-or to print a message in console etc. Below is a simple working example.
+logging purposes or to print a message in console etc. Below is a simple working example.
 ```
 CompletableFuture
                 .supplyAsync(CFWithThenApply::process)